 - Charge times from 65 min at a rapid charger or overnight on a home wallbox

 - New, larger 50 kWh battery

 - The battery in New ZOE comes with an 8 year/100,000 mile warranty

 Range & Battery

-The Quick Charge option is available to upgrade an R90 model to a Q90 model at a cost of £750.
-Interestingly, while the Quick Charge option speeds up rapid charging by around 45%, charging at a home wallbox is slower.
+The Rapid Charge option is available as an upgrade at a cost of £1,000.
 You can see approximate times to achieve an 80% charge in the table below.

 With the Zoe, you'll receive a free 7 kWh Chargemaster Homecharger (i.e., a "wallbox"), subject to conditions.
 Renault is able to supply this wallbox thanks to the OLEV (Electric Vehicle Homecharge Scheme) subsidy of £500.00 (including VAT).

 The Zoe's Chameleon Charger™ is compatible with various power sockets and sources, enabling charging between 3 kWh and 22 kWh, with the option of 50kW DC rapid charging.
 Using the Chameleon Charger you should be able to charge at most charging points you'll encounter in the UK.

 The Renault Zoe comes in three trim levels: Play, Iconic and GT Line.
 You can see a selection of some features that come as standard with the different trim levels in the table below.
 Each model includes features of the model above, plus additional features.
 For complete details, you can find the Zoe brochure here.

 |Play||R110||Cruise control, electric front windows, heated rear windscreen, front fog lights,|